Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-Alternatively, some consider learning to be markedly different than memory when defined as ``modifications to a forager's behaviour through experience/knowledge acquisition" \cite{ThrunPratt1998,MemoryPrelim}, and therefore provides an avenue to determine whether or not a learning process has occurred.
-From this point of view, none of the models introduced thus far feature learning since their movement mechanism \textit{remains the same for all time}.
-That is, the movement mechanism is an attraction (or repulsion) from the gradient of the cognitive map, however it may be constructed.
-This means that a population can never learn to change their behaviour in relation to environmental covariates and the way the components considered influence their movement decisions.
-This motivates one to consider the effect of variable rates of attraction or diffusion, e.g. given an advective potential $a(x,t)$ with rate of attraction $\g$, the rate $\g$ should be allowed to change in sign and/or magnitude as new information is obtained.
-Indeed, it has been empirically shown that certain factors can increase locomotion activity in some species \cite{Cho2013}.
-One such motivating example is the concept of \textit{starvation driven diffusion} \cite{Cho2013}, which incorporates a mechanism for the rate of diffusion to \textit{decrease} when an organism is satisfied with its current environment, and will \textit{increase} when the organism is unsatisfied with the current environment.
+Alternatively, some consider learning to be markedly different than memory when defined as ``modifications to a forager's behaviour through experience/knowledge acquisition" \cite{ThrunPratt1998}, {which is closer to the task-based definition given in \eqref{learning-task}}, {providing} an avenue to determine whether or not a learning process has occurred.
+From this {perspective}, none of the models introduced thus far feature learning since their movement mechanism \textit{remains the same for all time}.
+That is, the movement mechanism is an attraction (or repulsion) from the gradient of the cognitive map, however constructed.
+This means that a population can never learn to change their {meta-level} behaviour in relation to environmental {changes}.
+This motivates one to consider the effect of variable rates of attraction or diffusion, {that is,} given an advective potential $a(x,t)$ with rate of attraction $\g$, $\g$ should be allowed to change in sign and/or magnitude as new information is obtained.
+Indeed, it has been empirically shown that certain factors can increase locomotion activity in some species, {inspiring} the concept of \textit{starvation driven diffusion} \cite{Cho2013}, which incorporates a mechanism for the rate of diffusion to \textit{decrease} when an organism is satisfied with its current environment, and will \textit{increase} when the organism is unsatisfied.
 To this end, a measure of ``satisfaction" must be introduced, and this quantity can be phenomenologically viewed as a learning mechanism.
-To this end, a \textit{satisfaction measure} was defined in \cite{Cho2013} by \eql{ s = s(x,t) := \frac{\text{food supply}}{\text{food demand}}, }{satisfactionmeasure} and so it is assumed that the animals have knowledge of the current food supply and demand.
+To this end, a \textit{satisfaction measure} was defined in \cite{Cho2013} {as} \eql{ s = s(x,t) := \frac{\text{food supply}}{\text{food demand}}, }{satisfactionmeasure} and so it is assumed that the animals have knowledge of the current food supply and demand.
 If the resource distribution is given as a function $m(x,t)$, one then has \eql{ s(x,t) = \frac{m(x,t)}{u(x,t)}, }{satisfactionmeasure-1} where $u$ is the population density of foragers, and so it is assumed that food demand is related directly to the population density.
-Notice that $s(x,t)$ is similar to the static cognitive map suggested in model \eqref{scalar-eqn-percapitadensity}, but we now use this quantity to measure satisfaction as opposed to using it as the cognitive map itself.
-If $s>1$, the food supply is larger than the food demand, and so motility should decrease.
-If $s<1$, the food supply is smaller than the food demand and motility should increase.
-Thus, the changes to the rate of diffusion should be a composite function $\omega (s)$, where $\omega (\cdot)$ is small for arguments greater than one and large for arguments less than one.
-A simple example is the discontinuous function \eq{ \omega(s) = } for $0 < d^- < d^+ < \i$.
+Notice that $s(x,t)$ is similar to the static cognitive map suggested in model \eqref{scalar-eqn-percapitadensity}, but {is now used} to measure satisfaction {instead of acting as a cognitive map}.
+If $s>1$, the food supply is larger than the food demand, and so motility decrease{s}.
+If $s<1$, the food supply is smaller than the food demand and motility increase{s}.
+Thus, the changes to the rate of diffusion should be a composite function $\omega (s)$, where $\omega (\cdot)$ is small for arguments greater than one and large for arguments less than one, {such as} \eq{ \omega(s) = } for $0 < d^- < d^+ < \i$.
 In general, it is suggested that a satisfaction measure should satisfy \eq{ \omega (s) \nearrow d^+ \text{ as } s \searrow 0^+, \quad\quad \omega (s) \searrow d^- \text{ as } s \nearrow \i, } where $d^+$, $d^-$ are the maximum and minimum rates of diffusion.